rmsk2/Hello_Foenix256_Jr/README.md

 ## Uploading programs to the F256 Jr.

-The first way to run a program on the real hardware is to mount an appropriately formatted SD card on your Linux machine and store the program to run, let's call it `hello.bin` with a target address of $4000, on this card.
+The first way to run a program on the real hardware is to mount an appropriately formatted SD card on your Linux machine and store the assembly program to run, let's call it `hello.bin` with a target address of $4000, on this card.
 Then transfer the card to your F256 Jr. and load the file with `bload "hello.bin", $4000`.
 Finally execute it using `call $4000`.